Josh Ruffels: Oxford United

 Ruffels playing for Oxford United in 2013.

 Oxford United signed Ruffels on a free transfer on 30 July 2013.
 He made his debut as a substitute in a 3–1 league win over Torquay United on 17 August 2013 and his first starting appearance in a 2–1 home defeat to Portsmouth in the Football League Trophy on 8 October 2013.
 He scored his first senior goal in a 1–1 League Two draw versus Bury on 4 February 2014.
 On 17 April 2014, Ruffels signed a new contract keeping him at the club for a further two years.
 Nine days later, he was voted 'Young Player of the Year' after he established himself in the first team in his first full season for the club.
 On 20 October 2017, Ruffles agreed a new contract keeping him at Oxford until the end of the 2019–20 season, with an additional one-year option available.
 Ruffels won the Supporters' Player of the Year Award for the 2018–19 season.
 Signed as a midfielder, he now plays at left back.

 Huddersfield Town

 Ruffels agreed to join EFL Championship club Huddersfield Town on 1 July 2021.
 After contracting COVID-19 just as the season was about to commence in August 2021, Ruffels had to miss a lot of the early part of the season, but he finally made his Terriers debut as a substitute in their 3–2 win over Blackburn Rovers on 28 September 2021, where he also became the 1,000th player to play for Huddersfield Town.

-He scored his first goals for Huddersfield when he scored twice in a 2-1 win at Queens Park Rangers on 8 November 2022.
+He scored his first goals for Huddersfield when he scored twice in a 2–1 win at Queens Park Rangers on 8 November 2022.

 He was released by the club at the end of the 2024–25 season.

 Shrewsbury Town

 Following his release from Huddersfield, Ruffles joined League Two side Shrewsbury Town in October 2025, reuniting with manager Michael Appleton, after their spell together at Oxford United.
+He made his debut for the club on 18 October 2025, in a 1–0 win against Crawley Town.
+He scored his first goal for the club on 8 November 2025, in a 3–1 defeat to Crewe Alexandra.

+On 29 May 2026, he signed a new contract despite reported interest from other clubs.